 Opening times: Tuesday to Sunday, 10am to 5pm.
 Closed Mondays and bank holidays.
 Free Admission Exeter’s world-class museum has stunning new displays and galleries, fabulous exhibitions and modern amenities.
 The displays reveal Devon and Exeter’s rich history and global connections.
 Exotic animals, birds and insects delight children and the world cultures galleries display stunning items from all over the world.
 From time to time galleries will be closed for special events; please check before travelling, phone 01392 265858.

-Our events schedual is ever changing and contains activities and events spanning all subjects and age groups.
+Our events schedule is ever changing and contains a wide range of activities and events - there's something for everyone!
 For the most up to date guide as to what's on over the coming months please follow the link below. http://www.rammuseum.org.uk/whats-on

 RAMM cares for a wonderful and diverse collection consisting of over one million individual objects and specimens from all over the globe.
 They are divided into the following curatorial departments: antiquities; ethnography; natural history, decorative and fine arts.
 The collections contain items of local, national and international importance, and many are of outstanding historical or cultural significance.

 RAMM is dedicated to both educating and entertaining the next generation, and inspiring them in both the arts and the sciences.
 We run a full and ever changing program of activities, especially during the holiday periods, for kids of all ages that are interesting, constructive and most of all FUN!
-Follow the link below to find an up to date list http://www.rammuseum.org.uk/whats-on?type=2
+See our current family activities

 Many people give their support to RAMM and everyone is welcome to join in.
-Find out how you can take part.
+Find out how you can take part on the main website.
 In addition to the support RAMM receives from funders and partners, we also have help from lots of people of all ages and from all walks of life.
 You can support RAMM too, by becoming a volunteer, helping with fundraising, making a donation to our Development Trust or joining our Friends organisation.